Understanding Cardiovascular Conditions

 • Nausea: Many people report feeling a bit nauseous during or after the test.

-• Dizziness: A temporary sensation of lightheadedness can happen, especially during the procedure.
+• Dizziness: A sensation can happen, especially during the procedure.

 • Injection Site Reactions: You might notice mild discomfort, redness, or swelling at the IV site.